 Visit NIA’s A-Z health topic page to find a range of information about other aging-related topics such as menopause, fall prevention, heart health, nutrition, and more.
 Some of these articles also can be downloaded as PDFs or obtained for free through NIA’s publication ordering site.

-NIA creates easy-to-read booklets, guides, fact sheets, and an AgePage brochure on topics related to older adults that are available for free.
+NIA creates easy-to-read booklets, guides, fact sheets, and AgePage brochures on topics related to older adults that are available for free.
 These are great to share with friends, family, and community members.
 They can be ordered in print or downloaded as PDFs to view and share online or print.
+Find all publications here.

 View the videos below to learn about NIA, Alzheimer’s disease, and other issues relevant to aging.
 These plus many more are available on NIA’s YouTube channel.

 Note: Any information, images, or videos that are reproduced from this site should contain proper acknowledgment of NIA/NIH/HHS as the originator and NIA’s website (www.nia.nih.gov) as the source.
-Read about copyright and trademark information here.
+Read about copyright and trademark information.